ceph/ceph/monitoring/ceph-mixin/README.md

 clusterLabel: '<your cluster label>',
 ```

+##### Recommended versions:
+-prometheus v2.33.4

 #### SNMP
-Ceph provides a MIB (CEPH-PROMETHEUS-ALERT-MIB.txt) to support sending Prometheus
+Ceph provides a MIB (CEPH-PROMETHEUS-ALERT-MIB.txt) to support sending
-alerts through to an SNMP management platform.
-The translation from Prometheus
+Prometheus alerts to an SNMP management platform.
+The translation from
-alert to SNMP trap requires the Prometheus alert to contain an OID that maps to
+Prometheus alert to SNMP trap requires the Prometheus alert to contain an OID
-a definition within the MIB.
-When making changes to the Prometheus alert rules
+that maps to a definition within the MIB.
+When making changes to the Prometheus
-file, developers should include any necessary changes to the MIB.
+alert rules file, developers should include any necessary changes to the MIB.

+##### Recommended:
+-alertmanager 0.16.2

 ### Building from Jsonnet